Individuals with diabetes often pose the same question when it comes to exercise –“Does it matter which training I do?”

 Often individuals with diabetes have complicated health concerns.
-Therefore it is essential to consult a doctor before they start with the cardio training regimen.
+Therefore it is essential to consult a doctor before they start the cardio training regimen.

 Resistance training is also known as strength training makes the body more sensitive to insulin and it can also help lower blood sugar.
 In addition, it builds and maintains strong bones and muscles, and reduces the risk of bone fractures and osteoporosis.

 The more muscle we have that means the more calories to burn even while we rest.
-The key to having an independent lifestyle as we age is to prevent muscle loss by resistance training.
+The key to having an independent lifestyle as we age is to prevent muscle loss through resistance training.

-We should do some kind of resistance training at least two times a week along with the aerobic activity.
+We should do some kind of resistance training at least two times a week along with aerobic activity.